coreos/docs/sdk-distributors/sdk/disk-partitions/index.md

 # CoreOS Disk Layout

-CoreOS is designed to be reliably updated via a [continous stream of updates]({{site.url}}/using-coreos/updates).
+CoreOS is designed to be reliably updated via a [continuous stream of updates]({{site.url}}/using-coreos/updates).
 The operating system has 9 different disk partitions, utilizing a subset of those to make each update safe and enable a roll-back to a previous version if anything goes wrong.

 ## Partition Table